Stockedhome/stockedhome-application/readme.md

   * Alternatively, if you're on Linux, you can install [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) separately
 * [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell)

 Recommended OS: Linux, though you can probably get away with Windows.
 Unsure about MacOS because I don't own a Mac.
+Windows will likely have errors trying to build the development client thanks to Gradle being unable to handle deeply-nested paths, even with extended path support enabled.

 ### Getting Started
 1. Clone the repository